3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/terraform/README.md

 Terraform will perform the following actions:

-  # google_bigquery_dataset.airplane-dataset will be created
+  # google_bigquery_dataset.bike-trips-dataset will be created
-  + resource "google_bigquery_dataset" "airplane-dataset" {
+  + resource "google_bigquery_dataset" "bike-trips-dataset" {
       ...
       ...
     }

-  # google_storage_bucket.raw-airplane-bucket will be created
+  # google_storage_bucket.raw-bike-trips-bucket will be created
-  + resource "google_storage_bucket" "raw-airplane-bucket" {
+  + resource "google_storage_bucket" "raw-bike-trips-bucket" {
       ...
       ...
     }